psmyth94/MetaProfiler/README.md

 annotation_table <- make_annotation_table(
   time_unit = time_unit,
   data = data, # the table containing the heavy peptide information. pep2pro = "Examples/closed_search/peptides.txt", # an optional peptide to protein file.
-However, MetaProSIP does not report razor proteins thus the use of this file. pep2taxon = "Examples/taxonomy_analysis/BuiltIn.pepTaxa.csv", # a peptide to taxon file. pro2func = "Examples/functional_analysis/functions.csv" # a peptide to taxon file.
+However, MetaProSIP does not report razor proteins, thus the use of this parameter. pep2taxon = "Examples/taxonomy_analysis/BuiltIn.pepTaxa.csv", # a peptide to taxon file. pro2func = "Examples/functional_analysis/functions.csv" # a peptide to taxon file.
 )

 # the list of peptide sequence to search for in the annotation table.
 seq <- data[["Peptide Sequence (no PTMs)"]]
-# search for the sequence in the peptide column and return their corresponding protein.
+# search for the sequence in the peptide column of the annotation table and return their corresponding protein.
 data[,"Proteins"] <- annotation_table[seq, Proteins, on = "Peptides"]

-design <- design[,-"filenames"]
 # lets extract the heavy peptide features
 data <- flatten_data(
   data = data,